wiredhikari/prefix_on_riscv/docs/final_report.md

 ### A working Profile for RISC-V architecture.
 Worked on making a riscv profile for prefix and added a symlink which allowed stage 1 to continue.
-As we don't use multilib in prefix, we have decided to settle on one ABI (lp64d) and use no-multilib profile.
+As we don't have enough multilib support for RISC-V, we have decided to settle on one ABI (lp64d) and use no-multilib profile.

 ```
 ARCH="riscv"